ghost-fvtt/foundry-factory/README.md

 ## Usage

-You can run Foundry Factory with `npx`:
+In order to Foundry Factory, a recent version of Node.js 14 or higher is required.
+You can run it with `npx`:

 ```
 npx @ghost-fvtt/foundry-factory <project-directory>